 These days, it seems like you can’t read any anti-aging beauty article without seeing retinol mentioned.
-And for good reason, according to skincare experts.
-“The number-one ingredient I recommend to patients for anti-aging results is retinol,” says Dr. Kavita Mariwalla, a dermatologist and IT Cosmetics Advisory Board member.
+And for good reason: it’s a powerful ingredient that dermatologists and skincare experts highly recommend.
 But what is retinol exactly?
 And what does it do?
 Here’s what you should know.

 What is retinol and what does retinol do?